 - 4 cups beef broth

-- 1 10 ounce can diced tomatoes with green chiles, drained
+- 1 10 ounce diced tomatoes with green chiles drained

 - 2 teaspoons chili powder

-- 1/2 tablespoon or more red pepper flakes
+- 1/2 tablespoon dried red pepper flake or more

 - 1/2 pound elbow pasta